ARMmbed/wifi-x-nucleo-idw01m1/README.md

 ### Adding the HW-workaround for IDW04A1

-You can add the HW workaround acivation macro to the `macros`-section of your `mbed_app.json` file.
+You can add the HW workaround activation macro to the `macros`-section of your `mbed_app.json` file.

 ``` json
     "macros": [..., "IDW04A1_WIFI_HW_BUG_WA"]